donaldlab/OSPREY3/README.rst

 	$ sudo apt-get install python2.7 python-pip openjdk-8-jre

- 2. Download the Osprey Python distribution zip, extract it to your favorite folder.
+ 2. Download the `newest Osprey Python release`_ (not the source files) and extract it to your favorite folder.
  3. Run the install shell script to install Osprey::

  	$ ./install.sh